philippmch/finance-manager/README.md

 # Personal Finance Manager

-A simple, clean app to keep track of your money without the fuss.
-Built with Angular and Spring Boot.
+A simple, clean app to keep track of your money.

 ## What it does